yonis-savary/sharp-php/Docs/logic/routing.md

 # 🛣️ Routing

 Routing in Sharp is made through two classes :
-- [`Route`](../../Classes/Web/Route.php): hold informations about ONE specific route
+- [`Route`](../../Classes/Web/Route.php): hold informations about one specific route
-- [`Router`](../../Classes/Web/Router.php): hold a set of `Route` objects and is able to route a [`Request`](../../Classes/Http/Request.php) object
+- [`Router`](../../Classes/Web/Router.php): hold a set of `Route` instances and is able to route a [`Request`](../../Classes/Http/Request.php)

 ## Routes creation

-A `Route` object got those informations :
+A `Route` is made of those informations :
 - A path (URI)
-- A callback, that is executed when called
+- A callback, which is executed when the route is called
 - Some allowed HTTP Methods (optionnal) that can be used to restraint its access
 - Some [Middlewares](./105_middlewares.md) (optionnal) that can be used to control its access
 - Some "extras": additionnal informations about it that can be used by controllers/components

-Routes can be created through the `Route` constructor, or some statical methods used to define which HTTP method the route allow
+Routes can be created through the `Route` constructor, or through its statical shortucts used to define which HTTP method the route allow

 ```php
 Route::get("/", [MyClass::class, "greets"]);